gaiaPeste/Bridgerton_Group8/steps.md

 <img src="https://i.imgur.com/HbQXk5A.png" alt="SPARQL Query Theme" width="600"/>
 Gemini:
 <img src="https://i.imgur.com/qMzdujl.png" alt="SPARQL Query Theme" width="600"/>
-Gemini produced a query that was not formally corrected and suitable for querying the KG.
+Gemini produced a query that was not syntactically correct and suitable for querying the KG.
 So, we provided Gemini with the query produced by ChatGPT as an example to show the right format we required.
 <img src="https://i.imgur.com/p7hIyiJ.png" alt="SPARQL Query Theme" width="600"/>
 This format was correct, but we needed to add missing prefixes. <br>
 Furthermore, we added: <strong>OPTIONAL</strong> { ?label a-cd:depiction ?depiction }, giving the LLMs this example in order to show them how to use the keyword OPTIONAL and to train them for the following tasks.  <br>